BioNCphilic/bioncphilic.github.io/index.md

 * The model is based on combining multiple data layers related to soil, topography, and climate.
 * I chose native Rivercane - <i>Arundinaria gigantea</i> - because restoration efforts are relevant locally

 ### My work on this project can be viewed [here](https://github.com/BioNCphilic/rivercane).
 It is a work in progress which I plan to complete during the spring semester.
+Previously I worked with SCC student Stella Walborn using the TourIt platform from [Infiniscope](https://infiniscope.org/) and a wealth of resources from regional groups to create a virtual tour of rivercane in WNC.
+You can find that [here](https://p.tourit.etx.asu.edu/v1fshqa2/0wf7eb0e1oddykg/index.html).

 ## Sources:

 * Open Street Map "Southwestern Community College - Jackson Campus (601443373), Sept.
 2024 [https://www.openstreetmap.org/way/601443373](https://www.openstreetmap.org/way/601443373)
 * Heckscher, Christopher M. 2018.
 “A Nearctic-Neotropical Migratory Songbird’s Nesting Phenology and Clutch Size Are Predictors of Accumulated Cyclone Energy.”
-Scientific Reports 8 (1): 9899. https://doi.org/10.1038/s41598-018-28302-3.
+Scientific Reports 8 (1): 9899. [https://doi.org/10.1038/s41598-018-28302-3](https://doi.org/10.1038/s41598-018-28302-3).
-* GBIF.org (27 October 2024) GBIF Occurrence Download https://doi.org/10.15468/dl.r463v3
+* GBIF.org (27 October 2024) GBIF Occurrence Download [https://doi.org/10.15468/dl.r463v3](https://doi.org/10.15468/dl.r463v3)